nullism/pycnic/benchmark/README.md

 more of the tests in Gunicorn.
 Given that, I've decided to use two workers instead of just one for these tests.

+**UPDATE 2** - These benchmarks helped the author of Hug find a bug.
+As of version 1.8.2 it's *way* faster.

 The benchmarks perform the following framework-specific tasks.